About

 6

-I value diversity and include people from different backgrounds to come up with better, more inclusive solutions (attutude)
+105. I value diversity and include people from different backgrounds to come up with better, more inclusive solutions.
+(Attitude)

 1: I do not prioritize diversity in collaborative sustainability efforts.